 Choosing the right probiotic

-Probiotics are good for the digestive and immune system, for gums, for the urinary tract and for anxiety and stress, but how do you choose a suitable probiotic product for your cat or dog?
+As we've explored above, probiotics are good for the digestive and immune system, for gums, for the urinary tract and for anxiety and stress.
+But how do you choose a suitable probiotic product for your cat or dog?

 - Give your pet probiotics at any time of stress (such as before and after surgery or going into kennels and catteries), whenever there is diarrhoea or any other digestive upset, at times of urinary tract infection and whenever antibiotics are being taken, as these can adversely affect the normal balance of bacteria in the bowels.
 It has also been shown that you should give probiotics during a course of antibiotics, not just after.

 - When giving probiotics, administer daily, with food, and I normally recommend giving a course for at least one month.
 For pets with known persistent digestive problems, allergies or other immune system disease, or those with chronic anxiety conditions, it makes sense to give probiotics daily, permanently (this is perfectly safe).
-Some breeds of dogs are prone to digestive problems (such as German Shepherd Dogs), some are prone to allergic skin disease (such as West Highland White Terriers) and some are prone to gum and dental disease (such as Yorkshire Terriers and most very small breeds of dogs).
+Some breeds of dogs are prone to digestive problems (such as German Shepherds, some are prone to allergic skin disease (such as West Highland White Terriers) and some are prone to gum and dental disease (such as Yorkshire Terriers and most very small breeds).

 So while bacteria can be friends or foes, we should definitely give our pets the benefits of the friendly ones whenever they need them.
 Whether it’s their digestive, dental or immune health, or even their anxiety and stress levels, probiotics could be a real help.